12 easy ways to reduce your energy bills

 As restrictions from the pandemic are being eased and returns are being made to areas like transport and hospitality, the demand for energy has shot back up since its lockdown-induced slump.
 Unfortunately, the supply of energy can’t shoot back up at quite the same pace, leading to this increase in prices.
 In fact, energy bills are expected to cost the average UK household £693 more this year.

 You might think there’s not that much you can do to help curb the cost of your energy bill - installing double glazing or replacing an old boiler isn’t really within your control.
-However, there are a few clever ways to save money on heating and electricity bills.
+However, there are a few clever ways to reduce your home energy usage to save money on heating and electricity bills.

 2. Layer up